 - We focus our efforts on the causes of the disease.

-- We will order and review your comprehensive labs and customize supplements to specifically address biochemistry that is out of balance in your body which may be contributing to CVD.
+- We will order and review your comprehensive labs and specifically address biochemistry that is out of balance in your body which may be contributing to CVD.
 When systems or biochemistry are out of balance, or when lacking in essential building blocks of vitality, the body tends toward inflammation and disease.

 - We will review your biochemistry and symptoms to assess whether you do, in fact, need to take the medications you’re already taking.
 Our goal is first to get your body in balance, reduce systemic inflammation, and then enhance your body’s natural ability to be healthy and vital.
 Most of the time, this allows you to eliminate or reduce medications safely.